padix-key/kmer-article/article.typ

 Note that the implementation used for the benchmark also includes sequence encoding itself:
 If the implementing library already stores sequences in their sequence code form, #kmer decomposition becomes faster than shown in the benchmark.

+== The #kmer code as minimal perfect hash
+In the framework of hashing the presented #kmer decomposition function @equation_decomposition can be seen as MPHF:

+- It is _perfect_ as two different #kmers always get different #kmer codes.
+- It is _minimal_ as the #kmer codes range from $0$ to $|Omega_k| - 1$.

+However, unlike other MPHF (e.g. _BBhash_ @Limasset2017), this MPHF produces hash values, i.e. #kmer codes, with the same lexicographic order as the input #kmers.
+Hashes with a pseudorandom ordering can be obtained by applying a LCG according to
+@equation_lcg_kmer to the #kmer code.
+The resulting values are not minimal anymore though, as they are not within $0$ and $|Omega_k| - 1$, but they range between $0$ and the LCG period $m - 1$.

+I argue that this tradeoff is can easily remidied by separation of concerns in the implementation:
+For building a _hash_table_ minimal perfect hashes are desirable, but random order is not required though.
+Hence, the original #kmer code can be used as keys here.
+On the other hand when requiring a random order to select the minimizer from #kmer codes
+@Roberts2004, for example, one can use @equation_lcg_kmer to obtain the order only.
+Downstream the original #kmer codes can be used again.

+Apart from its simplicity, the advantage the #kmer decomposition method presented in this article over general purpose MPHF such as _BBhash_ is that it leverages the fact that the objects to be hashed are simple enumerable #kmers.
+Hence, the construction of this MPHF is almost free.
+The only information required is $Omega$, which contains usually only a few handful of symbols, and $k$.
+There is no costly construction time of the MPHF and its storage requirements are minimal, in contrast to general purpose MPHF @Fredman1984.
+Furthermore, the more sophisticated computations of such MPHF also require more computation time:
+In the presented benchmark, a _Rust_ implementation of _BBhash_ @BBHashRust required
+$tilde.op #h(0cm) 20 #h(0cm) times$ longer than the fast method based on @equation_decomposition,
+even for $k = 1$ ($T approx (30.82 + 1.49 k) thin mu s$, $R^2=0.83$).

 = Conclusion